Ultratech Cement Dividend 2026: 2,400% recommended check amount| Q4 results highlights - BusinessToday

 For the full year FY26, UltraTech delivered a record financial performance.
 Consolidated net sales rose 17% to a record Rs 87,384 crore in Q4 against Rs 74,936 crore in the previous fiscal.

 Consolidated PBIDT rose 32% to a record Rs.
-17,598 crore- the highest in the company’s history on the back of strong volume growth, cost discipline, and the progressive
+17,598 crore- the highest in the company’s history on the back of strong volume growth, cost discipline, and the progressive integration of acquired assets.

 Consolidated profit after tax climbed 36% to a landmark Rs.
 8,305 crores (before exceptional items).
 For the first time in the company’s history, consolidated profit afetr tax (PAT) crossed the Rs 8,000 crore mark.
 The firm's total capital employed now stands at over Rs 1,07,000 crores, with Net Debt-to-EBITDA improving to a healthy 0.94x as at March 31, 2026.